builtbybel/ThisIsWin11/README.md

 ![screenshot](https://github.com/builtbybel/ThisIsWin11/blob/main/assets/tiw11-intro.gif)

 ## Features
 A customer asked me to quickly present Windows 11.
 So i threw some of the blog entries from [theverge](https://www.theverge.com), [windowscentral](https://www.windowscentral.com) and others into an form and added a magic - feature demonstration - button.
 Now you can navigate your way through a short Windows 11 tour using this magic button, which only works under Windows 11.
-Under windows 10 you can of course also click through the app, but with a little less fun.
+Under Windows 10 you can of course also click through the app, but with a little less fun.

 **An internet connection is required to use the app**